 The canopy area of the retained tree is measured as the area within the tree dripline.
-A dripline is the line encircling the base of a tree, which is delineated by a vertical line extending from the outer limit of a tree's branch tips down to the ground (refer to City of Seattle Standard Plan No. 133).
+A dripline is defined as Zone B Critical Root Zone in the city of Seattle Standard Plan No. 133, the diameter of which is calculated as 2 feet for every 1 inch of trunk diameter measured at 4.5 feet above grade, minimum 8 feet. the line encircling the base of a tree, which is delineated by a vertical line extending from the outer limit of a tree's branch tips down to the ground (refer to City of Seattle Standard Plan No. 133).
 If trees are clustered, overlapping canopies are not double counted.